 Yu Chak Sunny Ho (he/him) – Communications Officer

-Yu Chak Sunny Ho is an international staff psychologist at Seton Hall University, South Orange, NJ.
+Dr. Yu Chak Sunny Ho is a psychologist at Interconnections Healing Center, Seattle, WA.
 He graduated from the University of Iowa’s Counseling Psychology Ph.D.
 Program in August 2020.
-Sunny’s clinical interests include culturally responsive psychotherapy, AAPI issues, international students and scholars issues, social justice issues, and immigration and acculturation.
+Sunny’s clinical interests include culturally responsive psychotherapy, AANHPI issues, international students and scholars issues, social justice issues, family of origin, immigration and acculturation issues.
 He is also a AAPA’s 2020-2022 leadership fellow and a council member of AAPA’s Education and Training Council.
 He also previously helped with convention planning and was an expansion officer in Division on Students 2016-2018.
 He was born, raised, and completed high school in Hong Kong before coming to the United States.
 He is fluent in Cantonese, Mandarin and English.

 Calvin Lee – Student Representative

 Calvin Lee is a first year Counseling Psychology doctoral student at the University of Denver.
-He recently graduated with his master’s in the Mental Health Counseling and Behavioral Medicine program at Boston University School of Medicine.
-Calvin is also a second generation Asian American with his mother and father immigrating from Taiwan and Hong Kong respectively.
+He recently graduated with his master’s in the Mental Health Counseling and Behavioral Medicine program from Boston University School of Medicine.
+Calvin is a second generation Asian American, his mother and father immigrating from Taiwan and Hong Kong respectively.
 Calvin’s research interests are around ethnic minority stigma and access to mental healthcare, especially for AAPI.
 His clinical interests include working with racial and ethnic minorities, first, second, and third generation immigrants, acculturation, and men’s issues.